Kirton McConkie

-Kirton McConkie is an American Law firm based out of Salt Lake City, Utah.
-It is notable as the law firm that represents the Church of Jesus Christ of Latter-day Saints (LDS Church) and is the largest law firm in Utah.
+Kirton McConkie is an American law firm headquartered in Salt Lake City, Utah.
+It is the largest law firm in Utah, and it has long served as the external legal counsel for The Church of Jesus Christ of Latter-day Saints (LDS Church).
+It was ranked the 300th largest law firm in the United States in 2022 by the National Law Journal.

 History

-The firm was founded by Wilford 'Bill' Kirton Jr. and Oscar W. McConkie Jr. in 1964.
-It was ranked the 300th largest law firm in the United States in 2022 by the National Law Journal.
+The firm was founded by Wilford "Bill" Kirton Jr. and Oscar W. McConkie Jr. in 1964.
 Later it added partner B. Lloyd Poelman and for a brief time became known around 1990 as Kirton McConkie & Poelman.
-In October of 1990, the firm grew to 51 attorneys, and moved to a larger space from 330 South 300 East to the 17th and 18th floors of Eagle Gate Tower in downtown Salt Lake City.
+In October 1990, the firm grew to 51 attorneys, and moved to a larger space from 330 South 300 East to the 17th and 18th floors of Eagle Gate Tower in downtown Salt Lake City.